• Skip to primary navigation

 Having a good binder will make all the difference.
 So you will need an egg or an egg substitute as well as some liquid to moisten the bread.
 When you form the balls, really press everything together tightly with a firm hand.
 A few cubes may fall off, but overall it should stay together.

-Can you make stuffing the day before?
+Can you prepare stuffing balls the night before?

 I always plan for 2 balls per person, just in case.
 Technically the serving should be one, but everyone loves these so much that I find they usually go for seconds.